BruceShankleIV/Project64-1.6.2/README.md

 ## Project64 1.6.2 Plugin Usage Guidelines

 To effectively make use of Project64 1.6.2 with all games, you will need to make use of the plugin system and review the plugin notes.
 When you open a ROM, if you are unable to play the game or there are bad graphical issues or there's a crash, it's possible that you need to change your plugins.
-From here, end emulation from the file tab, and then go to the ROM Notes tab.
+From here, go to the ROM Notes tab.
 Here you may see a plugin note which tells you a specific plugin you need and/or suggest a specific plugin.
 If you are unable to open the ROM to access the ROM Notes tab in the settings, you can right click on the ROM in the ROM browser after selecting the directory where the ROM is and view the ROM Notes from there.
 However, there will be no ROM notes provided if the ROM is not logged in the ROM Database file (Game.ini).

-HOWEVER, in spite of all that, the success of each plugin is highly PC dependent.
-This is in-part why the default video plugin is a low-end one (Jabo's Direct3D8) which should work across all PC's.
+The success of each plugin is highly PC and game dependent.

-## This Program is For All Games Including ROMhacks.
-Stay Away From The ROMhack People or They Will Try to Hurt You

-Unfortunately, there are a lot of heartless people involved with N64 game ROMhacking.
-This includes abusers who infringe upon the hard contributions of others in an attempt to reattribute ownership to themselves and/or undermine others work, all out of a desire for attention and internet fame.
-While some of them are so deprived and degenerate that they groom kids by normalizing sexual behaviors before attempting to manipulate them to lie about this to others by scolding them when bringing up their screwed up relationship and thanking them when they promise to "keep stuff private".
-Due to this and my concern for future victims of these heartless people, I strongly suggest you stay away from any areas of the internet which claim to be even remotely involved with ROMhacking.
-Examples provided at the bottom of the README.

-## To Supporters And Thankful Or Kind People - Thanks For Appreciating This Project And Showing Your Support!

-To all who subscribed to indicate support for the project, thanks so much for recognizing the high compatibility goal of my build and I hope you enjoy and have a good experience with the latest build.
-If you happen to run into an issue, be sure to report about it and I'll address it when I am available to. :)

-And thanks for giving me further motivation to work on this.
-Seriously, I probably wouldn't have gone this far without see'ing the high hopes people have for this. :3
+Note: It's ill-advised to add any dll's into the Plugin folder.
+Doing so will result in unknown consequences.

 ## What's Next?

-Right now, the halloween build is released but not open source yet because I am still working on further changes to the source code and reviewing said changes at this time.
-What's next will be any possible regressions introduced, if any, resolved, all games fully tested and known working, and additional ROMhack support.
+A friend of mine is working on cheat codes for Ocarina of Time 1.0 (U) version.
+Next build will have these if he's done with them by then.

-## Examples
+## Aknowledgements

+Thanks to the efforts between Zilmar & Jabo alongside their team, they delivered the original Project64.

+Project64 1.6.1 surfaced with a handful of improvements, but many regressions due to lack of testing.
+The source code was later lost and only recovered years later by Jabo.
+Plugins made for the project are released including Azimer's HLE Audio 0.60 WIP 2 and Jabo's 1.6.1 Video/Sound/Input.

+Zilmar then ruined this wonderful project with malware bundling and adware.
+These actions marked the end of the soul in official releases of the project.

+Project64 Legacy, an update of Project64 1.6 is revealed years later, created by some of the people who delivered the original Project64.
+Unfortunately, it too is plagued by issues (as of 1.6.4) and one of these developers was actually just a troll who impersonates themselves as a copyright holder for who knows why.

+Finally, after my efforts for about one year, alongside the testing of numerous friends, we have come to this.
+Project64 1.6.2, a mostly bug-free experience with support for ROMhacks, texture packs, all relevant plugins included, and working on all devices, with all features confirmed working.

+I thank Zilmar & Jabo for "Permission to use, copy, modify and distribute Project64 in both binary and source form, for non-commercial purposes", and for giving everyone this opportunity to continue Project64 in this capacity.

+To the developers behind Project64 Legacy, thanks for making valuable contributions in some ways which will benefit user experience with this application.

+To Zilmar, thanks for the spirit you put into the original Project64 and meaningful improvements.

+To my friends, thank you for testing the application along the way and providing feedback, reporting issues to solve, and translating to other languages.

+To idc5580, your patching tool is wonderful to apply lots of patches to a baseROM to quickly generate lots of ROMhacks.
+Thanks so much for your efforts!

+And thank you, the user, for benefitting from all this work.
+May you have a good experience with this application and the games you will play.

+## Should Probably Stay Away From Those ROMhackers Though - Arrogance, Content Stealing (and a lot of it), Financial Scamming, Reports of Grooming.
+Things seem pretty bad out there folks.
+Stay indoors!

+Yeah you saw that title correctly.
+People behind these fun fangames seem to be involved in the most dirty and messed up things.
+I encourage you to play the ROMhacks and texture packs with this program, but at a safe distance away from the people involved in these works if they are a stranger to you.
+Below I talk about some of this to show you what you're missing.

 [Bio - "That one german guy that made the Star Revenge Series and remade vanilla SM64 to be finally a good game.
 Been hacking SM64 since 2012 and still going at it.
 If you wanna see me make these hacks, then check out my Twitch streams.
 Also citified hater of extreme hacks, screw the level design in them.
 And don't question the story in my SR hacks, it's made up as I went along making them."](https://romhacking.com/user/BroDute)

-Above, A user states they have redone Super Mario 64 to be "finally a good game", implying that Mario 64 was never a good game and that their work is "actually good", a case of redoing something not because you liked the original work, but because you didn't like it and wish to devalue it.
+Above, A user states they have redone Super Mario 64 to be "finally a good game", implying that Mario 64 was never a good game and that their work is "actually good", a case of redoing something not because you liked the original work, but because you didn't like it and wish to devalue it by putting your work above its base.
+It would be like if Mario 64 DS wasn't made by Nintendo and then these DS developers told everyone that Mario 64 sucked and that they should play Mario 64 DS instead.

 [On christmas of 2021, Super Mario Star Road Retooled would release on YouTube](https://www.youtube.com/watch?v=HdMHkK1MPO0).
 In the video, it appears to be a rerelease of a ROMhack called Star Road originally created by a user who goes by the alias "Pyro Jay".
 The video opens with "Pyro Jay Presents" "Rebuilt from the ground up 10